 Forest governance and NDC implementation in the Congo Basin

 All governments which ratified the Paris Agreement are required to produce a new round of climate action plans, or Nationally Determined Contributions (NDCs), in 2020, as part of their commitment to achieve its objectives.
-Contributing to this process, Climate Analytics has conducted studies exploring the link between forest governance in the Congo Basin countries and the NDCs.
-These studies were carried out in Cameroon and the Republic of Congo, and funded by our partner FERN, which is based in Brussels and specialises in issues related to forestry and the rights of forest peoples.
+Contributing to this process, we worked to produce studies exploring the link between forest governance in the Congo Basin countries and their NDCs.

 The study in Cameroon focuses on the place of forest governance in its NDC and highlights the challenges related to the integration of land use in development and the implementation of national climate policies.
 It advocates for greater inclusion of forest governance in climate policies.
 Indeed, Cameroon, identifies in its NDC that the sustainable management of forest resources is an essential means to meet its mitigation and adaptation commitments in ratifying the Paris Agreement.
 As a forested country, the sustainable management of forest resources will, on the one hand, increase its capacity as a carbon sink and, on the other, limit deforestation and land degradation, contributing to sustainable development.